cloudflare/cloudflare-docs/content/email-security/_partials/_journaling-connector.md

 #### Create Office 365 distribution lists

-For compliance purposes, you might be required to process emails from EU customers in EU servers.
-If that is your case, and you have customers in other regions as well, you should [create two Office 365 distribution lists](https://learn.microsoft.com/en-us/microsoft-365/admin/setup/create-distribution-lists?view=o365-worldwide#create-a-distribution-group-list) - one for the EU and one for the US - before configuring your journal rule.
+For compliance purposes, you might be required to process emails in certain geographic regions such as India or the EU.
+If that is your case, you should [create Office 365 distribution lists](https://learn.microsoft.com/en-us/microsoft-365/admin/setup/create-distribution-lists?view=o365-worldwide#create-a-distribution-group-list) for each geographic region where you need to process your emails, before configuring your journal rule.

 #### Configure journal rule